 New Health Insurance Options for Nonprofits

-As a result, educated nonprofits are switching employees to individual health insurance and reimbursing employees’ premiums, or a portion of premiums, through a defined contribution health plan.
-Defined contribution (aka individual health insurance reimbursement) offers nonprofits sometime new - flexible, cost-controlled, and sustainable employee health benefits.
+As a result, educated nonprofits are switching employees to individual health insurance and reimbursing employees’ premiums, or a portion of premiums, a well as qualified medical expenses through a Small Business Health Reimbursement Arrangement (HRA).
+Small Business HRAs offer nonprofits something new - flexible, cost-controlled, and sustainable employee health benefits.
 The concept is simple:

-- Cancel the group health insurance plan (if offered).
+- Cancel the group health insurance policy (if offered).

-- Define any amount the organization can afford for health benefits (no minimum or maximum contribution amounts).
+- Define any amount the organization can afford for health benefits (no minimum amounts).

-- Use Defined Contribution Software to give each employee a fixed dollar amount to use on personal health insurance.
+- Use an HRA administration tool to give each employee a fixed dollar amount to use on personal health insurance.

 - Provide employees with information and resources on where and how to select their own health insurance policy.

-Then, employees purchase their own individual/family policies, and choose how to spend their healthcare allowance.
-Eligible employees can use their allowance to purchase subsidized policies through the Health Insurance Marketplace.
+Then, employees purchase their own individual/family policies and choose how to spend their healthcare allowance.
+Eligible employees can use their allowance to reimburse themselves for individual policies through the Health Insurance Marketplace as well as for certain medical expenses.

-A defined contribution approach is an affordable alternative to an employer-sponsored group health insurance plan.
-As you can see, defined contribution plans by themselves are not health insurance plans.
+An HRA is an affordable alternative to an employer-sponsored group health insurance plan.
+As you can see, HRAs by themselves are not health insurance plans.
 Rather, they are an affordable way to offer health benefits to employees.

 Fiscal Control & Predictability

-One reason nonprofits offer a defined contribution health plan is it gives the organization complete control of the cost and design of the benefit, allowing a nonprofit to meet their budget and provide predictability to the board of directors.
+One reason nonprofits offer a Small Business HRA is because it gives the organization significant control of the cost and design of the benefit, allowing a nonprofit to meet their budget and provide predictability to the board of directors.
 For example, the organization decides:

-- Amount of the health insurance allowances, and the ability to design different allowance amounts by class of employee (ex: $250/month for Directors and $125/month for Case Workers).
+- Amount of the health insurance allowances, and the ability to design different allowance amounts by an employee's family status (i.e. $200 for single employees and $400 for employees with a family).

-For smaller nonprofits, defined contribution (individual health insurance reimbursement) is the emerging way to offer valued employees health benefits.
+For smaller nonprofits, a Small Business HRA is the emerging way to offer valued employees health benefits.

 With individual health insurance, employees pick the plan that best fits their needs, including the doctor, keep the plan for as long as they want, and save money.